 This Ham and Potato Soup is simple and quick to put together with easy-to-find ingredients.
 Make with leftover ham or any kind of chopped ham.

 So, we made a traditional Easter dinner a few weeks ago.
 For two adults and one toddler who really only wants to eat blueberries and goldfish crackers.
-Needless to say, we had a lot of ham left (and mashed potatoes, which were turned into mashed potato cakes and serve with my easy gravy recipe).
+Needless to say, we had a lot of baked ham with pineapple sauce left (and mashed potatoes, which were turned into mashed potato cakes and serve with my easy gravy recipe).